 Palliative care is a specialized field of medicine focused on providing relief from pain and other distressing symptoms that no longer respond to traditional treatment.
 It is a way to treat terminally ill patients and those with advanced chronic illnesses.
 While it is best known for its focus on symptom management, palliative care is also a holistic approach to helping patients and their families adjust to the many changes that come with a serious illness.

 Palliative care is a way to receive care when you are in pain, and your health is declining.
+Some people receive palliative care when the at home senior care services come to visit.
+Others may receive the care in a hospital, or a specialist care home.
 It can make you feel better, even to the point that you don’t need to be in the hospital.
 There are many ways to get palliative care, and it doesn’t mean that your health is getting worse or that you are dying.
 In fact, most people with palliative care are living at home or in another community setting.

 End of Life care, or palliative care, can be incredibly beneficial for both the patient and the patient’s family.
 However, many people do not know what it is or why it may be right for them.
 Many also believe that End of Life care means giving up rather than accepting that the end is near.
 Instead, it focuses on what makes the patient feel comfortable and working with their family to provide them with a better quality of life instead of a longer one.

 Unfortunately, many people have to face End of Life Care and Palliative Care in this day and age.
 There are many differences between the two, and it can be hard to know which one you’re dealing with.
 While both are centred on comfort, one is based on aggressive treatment of symptoms, and the other is focused on relieving pain and symptoms while improving the quality of life.